mariusflorescu/approved/README.md

 # Approved

-This is the code for the Jeremy Originated Code Approval Bot.
+This is Jeremy's Automatic Code Ordainment Bot.
 It just approves any PR authored by Jeremy.

 ## Usage